 Read about additional extensive career opportunities and salary information for Registered Dietitians.
 Graduates of the program are eligible to apply for admission to accredited dietetics internships/supervised practice programs.
 Upon successful completion of the experience program, graduates are eligible to take the national examination administered by the Commission on Dietetic Registration to become a registered dietitian (RD)/registered dietitian nutritionist (RDN) and to practice in the field of dietetics.
 Read more about becoming a dietitian.

-Prepare for your next job with Career Services, where staff and peers help you with job searches, interview preparation, and resume/cover letter editing.
-As a student in both the College of Agriculture and Life Sciences and the College of Human Sciences, both career services offices are open to you.
+Prepare for your next job or internship with Career Services, where staff help you with job searches, interview preparation, and resume/cover letter review.
+As a student in the College of Agriculture and Life Sciences or the College of Human Sciences, use the career services offices associated with your college.